 Hearty and comforting like a nanna’s hug, this meal of stewed Instant Pot chicken and potatoes recipe will become your family’s favourite.
 It also happens to be gluten-free and can be dairy-free (minus the butter), making it a great all-rounder for those with dietary restrictions.
-It’s one of our favourite Instant Pot chicken recipes.

 We love a good one-pot meal and with the Instant Pot, you can make this tasty and rustic meal of stewed chicken and potatoes with minimal cleanup.
 Plus, cooking the potatoes and chicken at the same time allows for the flavours of the poultry, leeks and vegetables to infuse the spuds, while the starch in them thickens the broth and makes it rich and hearty.